oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

     -   Disabled
     -   EnabledNative

 The order in this Enum will allow to support backward compatibility easily, as the numbering will be 0 for Enabled-Legacy (as today), 1 for Disabled (as today) and 2 for Enabled-Native (new field).
+No DB changes are needed in order to support this kind of change.

 GUI / REST API:

-*   GUI / REST API will select, by default, legacy support for cluster level 3.0 and Native support for cluster level 3.1 (in case the USB is enabled).
+*   GUI + REST API:
+    -   In case USB is enabled, we will select, by default, Legacy support for cluster level 3.0 and Native support for cluster level 3.1.
 *   GUI:
     -   For VMs in cluster level 3.0, enable and disable will be the only options.
 If enabled, it will be mapped to EnabledLegacy; if disabled it will be mapped to Disabled.
     -   For VMs in cluster level 3.1, there will be a checkbox for enabling or disabling USB support.
 If enabling, two options will appear (radio buttons):
         1. Legacy Support
         2. Native Support
+    -   XPI Native support will be a new flag in SPICE-XPI
+    -   Native USB support isn't supported in live migration yet, so when choosing this option there will be a warning in the UI specifying that USB devices will be lost upon migration.

 ### Comments and Discussion